 - Meet with your advisor to find out how your school handles

-letters of recommendation.
-Identify individuals who are willing to write letters of recommendation on your behalf and communicate submission deadlines to them.
+letters of evaluation.
+Identify individuals who are willing to write letters of evaluation on your behalf and communicate submission deadlines to them.
 Be able to document your dental office observation experiences.

 - Start making decisions about the type of dental school you want to attend: location, size of school, composition of the student body, curriculum and the program’s emphasis.
 View websites and talk with classmates and upper-class students who are